sinProject-Inc/talk/docs/10-company-information/10-portfolio.md

 ## Medical Imaging Management System

-Our system allows centralized management of examination images from all modalities over the network from the operating room, providing comprehensive support for improving the productivity of radiological technologists' imaging operations.
+This system allows centralized management of images from medical examinations from all facilities over the network from the operating room, providing comprehensive support for improving the productivity of radiological technologists' imaging operations.

 With the version upgrade, we have improved operability and performance.